XNNgithub/Diamond-Price-Modelling/README.md

 ### Heatmap
 We then ran a heatmap to visualize the Pearson correlation, making it easier to identify and interpret relationships between the features.

-The strong positive correlation of 0.75 between carat weight and total sales price suggests that, in this dataset, larger diamonds tend to command higher prices.
+The strong positive correlation of 0.75 between carat weight and total sales price suggests that, in this dataset, higher carat weight diamonds tend to command higher prices.

 This finding underscores the significance of carat weight as a key determinant of a diamond's value, potentially reflecting consumer preferences for larger, more substantial stones.